-B. Chronic Toxicity Testing

-- a.
-The Discharger shall conduct critical life stage chronic toxicity tests on 24-hour composite 100 % effluent samples or receiving water samples in accordance with EPA's Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, October 2002 (EPA-821-R-02-013) or EPA's Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, October 2002 (EPA-821-R-02-014), or current version. - b.
+- B. Chronic Toxicity Testing - a.
+The Discharger shall conduct critical life stage chronic toxicity tests on 24hour composite 100% effluent samples and receiving water samples in accordance with EPA's Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, October 2002 (EPA-821-R-02-013) or EPA's Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, October 2002 (EPA-821-R-02-014), or current version. - b.
 Effluent samples shall be collected after all treatment processes and before discharge to the receiving water.
-Receiving water samples shall be collected in accordance with the conditions specified in this MRP (CI-2960).
+Where a sample has been dechlorinated prior to submittal to the laboratory, a statement to that effect must be made in the report.
+Receiving water samples shall be collected in accordance with the conditions specified in this MRP (CI-0755).
 Receiving water samples shall be collected at mid-depth. - c.
 Test Species, Methods and Units: - i.
-Screening and Monitoring The Discharger shall conduct short-term tests with the cladoceran, water flea (Ceriodaphnia dubia survival and reproduction test), the fathead minnow (Pimephales promelas larval survival and growth test), and the green alga (Selenastrum capricornutum growth test) as an initial screening process for a minimum of three, but not to exceed, five suites of tests to account for potential variability of the effluent / receiving water.
-After this screening period, monitoring shall be conducted using the most sensitive species. - ii.
+Screening and Monitoring The Discharger shall conduct short-term tests with the cladoceran, water flea (Ceriodaphnia dubia survival and reproduction test), the fathead minnow (Pimephales promelas larval survival and growth test), and the green alga (Selenastrum capricornutum growth test) as an initial screening process for a minimum of three, but not to exceed, five suites of tests to account for potential variability of the effluent and receiving water.
+After this screening period, monitoring shall be conducted using the most sensitive species.
+This is applicable to new dischargers. - ii.
 Re-screening Re-screening is required every 24 months.
 The Discharger shall re-screen with the three species listed above and continue to monitor with the most sensitive species.
 If the first suite of re-screening tests demonstrates that the same species is the most sensitive then the re-screening does not need to include more than one suite of tests.
 If a different species is the most sensitive or if there is ambiguity, then the Discharger shall proceed with suites of screening tests for a minimum of three, but not to exceed five suites. - iii.
 Toxicity Units The presence of chronic toxicity shall be estimated as specified in EPA's Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, October 2002 (EPA-821-R-02-013), expressed as:

-$$TU_c = \frac{100}{NOEC}$$
+$$TU{c} = \frac{100}{NOEC}$$